Cadillac Allanté: 1991

 For the 1991 model year, a power-latching mechanism was added for the convertible top, and redesigned the top stowage cover mechanism to address customer complaints.
 The Bose stereo system was upgraded to 200 watts, and the digital instrument cluster, featured in all but 275 Allanté models this year, was repriced (it was now a $495 option for the convertible model).
 Prices began at $57,260, although a midyear price drop brought the Allanté convertible down to $55,900 and the hardtop/convertible down to $61,450 (from $62,810).
 Allanté had 16.3 cubic feet of storage (when using the pass-through compartment into the cabin area).
-Of the 1,928 models produced for 1991, only seven were manufactured for export – five to Canada, one to Italy, and another to Puerto Rico.
+Of the 1,928 models produced for 1991, seven were manufactured for export – five to Canada, one to Italy, and another to Puerto Rico.
 Canadian models offered a kilometer-based instrument cluster, daytime running lamps, and an engine block heater as standard equipment.
 In contrast, the Italian model featured a list of European-mandated modifications, including breakaway side mirrors, specific European headlamps and turn signals, a front tow hook, rear fog lamps, deletion of the deck-lid mounted center brake light, a wet-arm windshield washer system, coolers for the power steering and automatic transmission fluids, and a revised steering column to compensate for the removal of the driver's airbag.

 1992

 The Allanté for 1992 was priced at $58,470 for the convertible and $64,090 for the hardtop/convertible.
 Both prices included the mandated gas guzzler tax, now $1,300.
 As it had been the custom for a few years, price drops were announced midyear: $57,170 for the convertible and $62,790 for the removable hardtop.
 The optional digital cluster was priced at $495 (available at no charge on the removable hardtop model).
 However, only 187 cars were equipped with the standard analog cluster this year.
 Also available on the convertible at extra cost was a pearl white paint group (option YL3) priced at $700 (a total of 443 made during 1992).
 1992 was the last year of the multi-adjustable Recaro seating design.
-Four of the 1,698 produced this year were built for export, all to Canada.
+Four of the 1,698 produced this modelyear were exported to Canada.
 As with the previous year, the most popular exterior was 47U – Euro Red with 549 units, while the least popular was 49U – Light Blue Metallic with 15 finished in that color.
 Three shades of leather were available for the interior, the colors and their production totals: Charcoal (859), Natural Beige (652), Maroon (187), (50) Polo Green, and one Pearl Flax (O4U).